Skip to main content

 New students participate in an icebreaker activity on Tempel Green.

 “You will have the chance to put your own stamp on this place.
 You’ll be encouraged to connect your studies with internships, research and community engagement.
-You’ll learn by questioning and making a difference, not only on campus, but in the world,” she continued.
+You’ll learn by questioning and making a difference, not only on campus, but in the world,” Chapdelaine continued.

 “We are a student-centered college.
 Your growth and well-being during your time here will always be our priority.
 You are not just part of this place—you define it.”